How much does it cost to remove rubbish?

 If something’s no longer of use, you can pay to take it away.

 More specifically, though, there is a range of common situations in which people are happy to pay out for a rubbish removalist.
-Often these situations involve some form of building work or renovation around the home or office.
-If you’ve ever renovated, you’ll probably know how quickly the off-cuts, old bricks and saw-dust can pile up around you.
-So it’s handy to pay someone to get it away fast.
+These situations often involve some form of building work or renovation around the home or office.
+If you’ve ever renovated, you’ll probably know how quickly the off-cuts, old bricks, and saw-dust can pile up around you.
+So, it’s handy to pay someone to get it away fast.

 Other common situations in which people hire rubbish removalists are if they need green waste taken away; if a lot of household waste has built up; if they’re helping a friend or relative with hoarding habits; or if the office is getting a makeover.

 Can I ask a rubbish removalist to sort out my rubbish?

 It depends on who you’re hiring and what's included in the rubbish removal cost.